material-motion/material-motion/concepts/primitives.md

 - [Gesture recognition](#gesture-recognition)
 - [Physical simulation](#physical-simulation)

-Please note that these Primitives can apply to an arbitrary number of dimensions and types of input. testing out edits here ignore me.
+Please note that these Primitives can apply to an arbitrary number of dimensions and types of input.

 ### Tweens